-- Teamwork: - Apply the CLAP principle while paddling with a group in a dynamic environment. - Brief a group of peers on a trip using DICET or similar. - Define: The length, duration, nature of and waypoints of the trip leg. - Identify: Sections of the trip which may be challenging (hazards). - Communication: Have a system of communicating basic messages. - Emergency/Exit: Have a plan for an escape point if things go wrong.
+- Apply the CLAP principle while paddling with a group in a dynamic environment. - Communication: Ability to share information without speaking. - Line of sight: Always being in visual contact with members of the group to enable communication. - Avoidance: Recognition of and avoidance of common hazards at this level. - Positioning: For best effect to enhance self and group safety, communication, and line of sight. - Brief a group of peers on a trip using DICET or similar. - Define: The length, duration, nature of and waypoints of the trip leg. - Identify: Sections of the trip which may be challenging (hazards). - Communication: Have a system of communicating basic messages. - Emergency/Exit: Have a plan for an escape point if things go wrong.
 Agree how a capsize will be managed. - Tactic: How the group will move as a team while maintaining the CLAP principle. - Apply DICET or similar during a trip to establish safe paddling between waypoints while on a trip. - Demonstrate situation management to deal with a mock scenario which could happen while paddling with a peer group in a dynamic environment such as: Shoulder dislocation, head injury, sea sickness, sunstroke, hypothermia, unconscious paddler.
 Extricate the stricken paddler to a safe area and demonstrate effective skills as part of a team, to engage in ongoing care of the casualty until outside assistance is established.

-External Rescue:
+Search and Rescue Agencies:

-Demonstrate, in a mock scenario, a minimum of five methods of summoning outside assistance for rescue.
+• Demonstrate, in a mock scenario, a minimum of five methods of summoning outside assistance for rescue.